About the course

 - two-week enquiry placement in either key stage

-- two-week placement in the Early Years Foundation Stage
+- one-week placement in the Early Years Foundation Stage

 - one-week placement in Key Stage 3.